Make-School-Courses/CS-2.2-Graphs-Recursion/Projects/Graph-Project.md

   - Discuss in your GitHub README and associated Summary.
   - [Stretch] If possible, implement a more scalable solution using tools like Dynamic Programming or by using a different algorithm that solves the same problem faster.
 - **Blog or Present:** Create a presentation or blog post of your project.
-  - **Presentation** Your presentation should take 5 minutes and have at least 4 slides covering:
+  - **Presentation:** Your presentation should take 5 minutes and have at least 4 slides covering:
     - Problem context (real world situation)
     - Graph model of problem context with sample data.
     - 3 solving / discovering in your problem context with a brief description of the results and the algorithm used to find these results.
     - You do not have to present how the algorithms work in detail, but you should be able to answer questions about them.
- - **Blog** Your blog needs to be published on medium and should cover the following:
+ - **Blog:** Your blog needs to be published on Medium and should cover the following:
     - Problem context (real world situation)
     - Graph model of problem context with sample data.
     - 3 things you are solving / discovering in your problem context with a brief description of the results and the algorithm used to find these results.